d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 title:  "User configuration"
 permalink: UserConfiguration
 ---
 There are only a few parameters to choose in user configuration.
 Configurations are saved to permanent store.
+This applies for version greater than 6.1.0 of RsyncOSX.

 ![](/images/RsyncOSX/master/userconfig/user.png)